bhexopen/baas/source/en.html.md

 ## Overview
 BLUEHELIX BAAS provides a REST API (HTTPS + JSON) to facilitate Bluehelix Cloud customers' for self-service access to third-party public chains.

 Before requesting for an API socket, users need to apply for an APIKEY by using ED25519 algorithm to generate the Public & Private Keys.
 Users are required to save the Public & Private Keys.
-Submit the application for coin listing and attach the Public & Private Keys accordingly.
+Submit the application for coin listing and attach the Public Keys accordingly.
 The APIKEY will then be issued to the applicant.

 ## How to apply?
 - Submit a Ticket Request